fractalbass/data_science/_posts/2024-01-08-data_science_39.md

 Note that the bias vectors are of length 1.
 They are basically a trained value that increases or reduces the overall predictions simply by adding the values to the prediction.
 Like the embedding vectors, these values are updated as the network gets trained.

-# SOme Code
+# Some Code

-The following includes some code that will train a neural network to make ratings predictions based on the MovieLense 100k dataset.
+The following includes some code that will train a neural network to make ratings predictions based on the MovieLens 100k dataset.
 In this code, I have configured the system to run 450 training epochs.
 With my Quadro GP100 (which is a slightly older GPU), this process took about an hour.

 <pre>
 import os